the history of Las Cruces Symphony Orchestra

-The Las Cruces Symphony Orchestra, under the baton of Music Director and Conductor Dr. Lonnie Klein, is a unique arrangement of faculty members, community members, and student musicians performing with world-class visiting guest artists.
+The Las Cruces Symphony Orchestra, under the baton of Music Director and Conductor Dr. Lonnie Klein until his retirement in May 2021, is a unique arrangement of faculty members, community members, and student musicians performing with world-class visiting guest artists.
 This select professional ensemble performs a wide variety of literature from classical orchestral repertoire.
-Each year the 70-member orchestra presents six pairs of Classical Concerts and two POPS Concerts.
+Each year the 70-member orchestra presents four pairs of Classical Concerts and a POPS concert.

-The story of the Las Cruces Symphony Orchestra (LCSO) begins more than 50 years ago in 1958 when Oscar Butler, a vocal music professor at NMSU, gathered Las Cruces resident-musicians to perform Brahms’s Requiem.
+The story of the Las Cruces Symphony Orchestra (LCSO) began 62 years ago in 1958 when Oscar Butler, a vocal music professor at NMSU, gathered Las Cruces resident-musicians to perform Brahms’s Requiem.
 It was a rousing success in the community.
 In 1961, Dr. John Glowacki, the new head of the Department of Fine Arts at NMSU, merged the fledgling community orchestra with the university orchestra, forming the University-Civic Symphony.

-In 1975 Dr. Marianna Gabbi became conductor of the orchestra and furthered its development in numerous ways.
-Under her leadership, the Las Cruces Symphony Society (now the Las Cruces Symphony Association) was formed.
-The Board’s initial goal was to raise money to fund student scholarships for university string players.
+In 1975, Dr. Marianna Gabbi became conductor of the Orchestra and furthered its development in numerous ways.
+Under her leadership, the Las Cruces Symphony Society (now the Las Cruces Symphony Association or LCSA) was formed.
+The board’s initial goal was to raise money to fund student scholarships for university string players.
 Their task broadened to solicit financial support to bring in renowned guest artists and facilitate establishment of the Symphony subscription series.

-Indeed, Las Cruces has proven to be a very special place for the symphony to grow and bloom in the desert.
+Las Cruces has proven to be a very special place for the symphony to grow and “Bloom in the Desert.”